So true story… a few months back I was driving my littles to the park (only driving about 15 mph since we were in a residential neighborhood) when I

 Like we always say, a fresh coat of paint can transform a piece in no time! 😉

-Instead of letting Discount Tire have all the fun with one of your old tires when it’s time to replace them, keep that tire and make something creative out of it!
+Instead of leaving your old tire at the shop, snag one or two to make something creative out of it!
 We’ve seen planters, baskets, swings, dog beds and ottomans made from old tires and they are super cool… and very cheap to DIY!